E – J

 Jinming, Li and Li Dexia.
 The Dotted Line on the Chinese Map of the South China Sea: A Note.
 Ocean Development & International Law; 2003, 34:287–295.

-- Provides details of the history of the dotted line marking Chinese claims in the South China Sea since 1947 and presents the current opinions of scholars and others on the issue.
-Keywords: cartography, Chinese territory.
+– Provides details of the history of the dotted line marking Chinese claims in the South China Sea since 1947 and presents the current opinions of scholars and others on the issue.

-Joyner, Christopher C. The Spratly Islands Dispute in the South China Sea: Problems, Policies, and Prospects for Diplomatic Accommodation.
+Joyner, Christopher C., The Spratly Islands Dispute in the South China Sea: Problems, Policies, and Prospects for Diplomatic Accommodation.